OpenShot/openshot-qt/README.md

 ## Developers

-Are you interested in getting more involved in the development of OpenShot?
-Build exciting new features, fix bugs, and become a hero!
+Are you interested in becoming more involved in the development of OpenShot?
+Build exciting new features, fix bugs, make friends, and become a hero!
 Please read the [step-by-step](https://github.com/OpenShot/openshot-qt/wiki/Become-a-Developer) instructions for getting source code, configuring dependencies, and building OpenShot.